Photos by Karl Zemlin of Zemlin Photo

 In 2014 the ritual returned to UUI, and remains there to this day.

-In 2020 and 2021, due to the COVID pandemic, we were not able to present the ritual.
+In 2020 and 2021, due to the COVID pandemic, the celebration was put on hold.

 Prison Ministry